Washington Harrison Donaldson: Biography

 P. T. Barnum offered Donaldson an engagement, first at Gilmore's Garden and then with his hippodrome, which was accepted.
 On 24 July 1874, Donaldson ascended from Gilmore's Garden in a balloon containing 54000 cuft of gas, with five passengers that he continued to land one after another as the balloon became weakened.
 By using the drag rope, he was able to keep afloat for thirteen hours before landing at Greenport, near Hudson, 130 mi from New York.
 Four days afterward he again ascended from Gilmore's Garden.
 Three hours after starting, two passengers were landed and the voyage continued into the night.
 A landing was effected at Wallingford, Vermont, at 2 a.m., the journey was resumed at 8 a.m., and the voyage terminated at Thetford, Vermont, by noon.

 Will O' The Wisp, a balloon owned by Washington Harrison Donaldson.
 Photograph taken 14 May 1874 in Geneva, New York.

 On 19 October of the same year, Donaldson took up a wedding party from Cincinnati, during which the ceremony was to be performed in mid-air.
 On 23 June 1875, he ascended from Toronto, taking three newspaper reporters with him.
-They were carried out over Lake Ontario and descended into the water, through which they were dragged for several miles before being rescued by a boat's crew sent out from a passing schooner.
+They were carried out over and dragged through Lake Ontario for several miles before being rescued by a crew sent out from a passing schooner.
 Donaldson made numerous ascensions during his tour with the hippodrome.
 From Pittsburgh, Pennsylvania, he ascended with five women and one man, making a pleasant and safe voyage.
 On 17 June 1875, he ascended from Buffalo, accompanied by two reporters and his friend Samuel King.
 They expected to have an experience over Lake Erie, but after a sail of 20 mi or more over the water, they reached the Canada shore and eventually landed near Port Colborne.